 See Neil on "True Life"

-Eric is currently serving in the Brazil Piracicaba Mission for the Church of Jesus Christ of Latter-day Saints
+Eric completed his mission to Brazil, Piracicaba for the Church of Jesus Christ of Latter-day Saints in June 2016.

 Today, I celebrate my mother.
 Fifty years ago she delivered me into the world almost by herself.
 She didn't really have a choice in the matter because I decided to be born while the doctor was in the hallway talking to my dad.
 As the nurse entered the room and saw my early arrival, she screamed for my mother to wait for the doctor.
 But really, what woman can wait when Baby says the time is now?
 It was probably the only time in my life when I was early for anything.